Susy Shock

-Susy Shock (born 6 December 1968) is an Argentine actress, writer, and singer who defines herself as a "trans sudaca artist".
+Susy Shock (born 6 December 1968) is an Argentine actress, writer, singer, and activist who defines herself as a "trans sudaca artist".

 Biography

-Susy Shock was born in the neighborhood of Balvanera, in the center of Buenos Aires, to a father from La Pampa Province and a mother from Tucumán.
+Susy Shock was born in the neighborhood of Balvanera, in the center of Buenos Aires, to a father from La Pampa Province and mother from Tucumán.

+Shock began theater at the age of 14, where she started to write and sing for the stage.

+Beginning her career as a writer, she published her first book Revuelo Sur in 2007.
 In 2011 she published Poemario trans pirado and Relatos en Canecalón.
 She wrote columns for Soy – the diversity supplement of the Argentine newspaper Página/12.

 She contributed to cultural magazines such as Caja Muda (from the National University of Córdoba), Waska, Queer ArtZine, Ají (from Ushuaia), and Colada.

 Some of her texts were part of the compilation La bombacha apretaba sus testículos.
 She toured across the country and Latin America with the poetic musical recital Poemario Trans Pirado.

 The number 1 issue of Clítoris Magazine (2011), featured the cartoon "SuperShiva" by Susy Shock and Rubén Gauna.
 According to the specialized blog AV Comics, it tells "the story of a transvestite immigrant who faces double intolerance.
 The story has the intelligence to propose itself as an analogy with the double life of superheroes who must carry a 'secret identity'.
 Something that, in short, is what happens to the protagonist."

 She currently writes columns every month for MU Magazine (of the Lavaca cooperative) and a serial novel – published in Maten al Mensajero – entitled La Loreta.
 Beginning in November 2013, she appeared in the radio series Crianzas, produced by the Lavaca cooperative.